LuisGC/blog/content/blog/2019/11/Big-Things-Commit-Conf-2019.md

 [**Déjame que te hable de Perl 6**](https://www.koliseo.com/events/commit-2019/r4p/5106829466009600/agenda#/5137837183729664/5752839255097344), by JJ Merelo ([@jjmerelo](https://twitter.com/jjmerelo))

+After my research about Raku (formerly called Perl 6) for my own talk, and knowing JJ Merelo since long time ago, I was curious about this presentation.
+JJ is very involved internationally in the Perl community and now especially in the Raku community.
+Neither the talk nor the speaker disappointed.

+JJ made a nice overview of the important traits that a modern programming language needs to have, and reviewed each of them with a different language: Scala, Julia, Kotlin, Python, TypeScript, Elixir, F#, Rust, ...
+When we were all wondering where Raku would appear, the speaker showed us how all those capabilities are also in Raku.
+As a consequence, he ended his talk promoting Raku as an unbeatable language for teaching and learning, since with it you can use and understand modern patterns and usages.

 [**Construyendo Cultura de Datos**](https://www.koliseo.com/events/commit-2019/r4p/5106829466009600/agenda#/5137837183729664/5767262292148224), by Rodrigo Quintana and Javier Serrano